 That said, remaining true to yourself is a lot easier said than done.
 You might be feeling pressured to conform to a new friend group, or just don’t feel as if you fit in with those around you, and the trend to just ‘be like everyone else’ can make anyone feel like an outsider.

-IA good way of being true to yourself is to surround yourself with others who do the same.
+A good way of being true to yourself is to surround yourself with others who do the same.
 Social pressure can be subtle, but it has enormous impacts on how we see ourselves.
 Being around people who can embrace the parts of us we think are silly, uncool or even just out of the ordinary, goes an enormous way to helping us accept ourselves.
+It may take time to find these people, but once you do, you'll realise the unique qualities you have become the reasons they love you.

 Sometimes, we don’t actually know or recognise that we aren’t being true to ourselves.
 Hiding parts of yourself can make you feel as if you’re living a lie.
-If these parts have gone suppressed for a long period of time, it can be stressful and confusing.
+If these parts have been hidden for a long time, it can be stressful and confusing.

 We learn to compare ourselves with others, with their accomplishments, what they do and how they look – it’s normal to want to be like everyone else.
 People-pleasing is an extremely common way to try and fit in.
 Sadly, pleasing others can be the very thing that stops us from being true to who we are. .